huidr/faves/README.md

 Some of the lists are marked "very loosely ranked" because a merit-based ranking is almost impossible but an attempt has been made.

+Goodreads and Letterboxd have made this repo quite primitive :( but that's for the better :).

 ### Books & Literature

 - [Biographies & autobiographies](Books/biographies.csv) [very loosely ranked]